donsheehy/datastructures/prose/02_oop.md

 ## Duck Typing

 Inheritance is considered a staple of object-oriented programming, and it’s important to understand it.
 That said, it’s not nearly as useful in Python as it is in other languages.
-The reason is that python has built-in (parametric) **polymorphism**.
+The reason is that Python has built-in (parametric) **polymorphism**.
 That means we can pass any type of object we want to a function.
 For example, suppose we have a class to store collections of polygons as follows.

 ```python
 class PolygonCollection: